 Need some inspiration for your Google Display Ads?
 Check out these fantastic Display Ad examples.

-What CPC should I aim for on Google Display Ads?
+What’s a good CPC for Google Display Ads?

 Tip 1: Invest in retargeting

-A retargeting campaign in Google Display Ads shows adverts to people who already expressed an interest in your products or services, encouraging them to convert.
+A retargeting campaign in Google Display Ads shows ads to people who have already expressed an interest in your products or services, encouraging them to convert.

-Take the ad below from Cox Business, a cable service in the U.S. This advert appears to customers who have visited the website, showing them a great deal to entice them to come back and finish their purchase.
+Take the ad below from Cox Business, a cable service in the U.S. This ad promotes an offer to people who have already visited their website, enticing them to come back to finalize their purchase.

 Tip 2: Block irrelevant domains